jasonbrown-alis/build/docs/guides/getting-started/command-line-interface.md

 ## Install Prerequisites

-Before you install the **alis.exchange** CLI, install the following prerequisites:
+Before you install the **Build OS** CLI, install the following prerequisites:

 ### Google Cloud SDK

-The CLI makes use of Google Cloud SDK authentication to seamlessly authenticate your requests to **alis.exchange**.
+The CLI makes use of Google Cloud SDK authentication to seamlessly authenticate your requests to **Build OS**.

 1. Install the latest version of Cloud SDK for your device by following the [instructions](https://cloud.google.com/sdk/docs/install).
 2. Run `gcloud auth login` from your terminal to authenticate your local environment with Google user account via a web-based authorization flow.